usnistgov/xslt3-functions/directory-manifest/readme.md

 `mvn-x3f-manifest.bat` - Windows (Powershell) batch file, ditto

+`mvn-manifest.sh` - bash shell script, same functionality but simpler, using a wrapper XProc.

 Inspect the scripts to see how the calls to Maven are constructed, including bindings for the XProc output ports noted.

 ## Morgana XProc

-Install the application, adjust paths or scripts, and run the `directory-manifest3.xpl` pipeline.
+Install the application, adjust paths or scripts, and run the `make-markdown-manifest3.xpl` pipeline.

 We had to add a copy of SaxonHE to the classpath so the application could find it.
 This is a known bug and you may not encounter it.